sourcegraph/careers/job-descriptions/ux-designer.md

 ### About the role

-We are searching for a creative, self-motivated UX designer who can iteratively improve the cohesive user expereience, while bringing clean and thoughtful UI to their designs.
-It is important that this person deeply understands developers and can craft an experience that delights a technical audience.
+We are looking for a self-motivated UX designer with leadership as the facilitator of design, and pragmatism as the person responsible for producing and executing the design.
+You will be our only designer and will work collaboratively with product and engineering to create a highly functional and beautiful experience that delights a technical audience.

 #### Your responsibilities

 You will:

-- Contribute to overall strategy and decision-making about Sourcegraph’s features.
+- Contribute to the overall strategy and decision-making about Sourcegraph’s features.
 - Drive continual progress towards a cohesive, delightful experience for a technical audience through iterative improvements.
-- Design elegant flows, wireframes, prototypes, sketches, and high-fidelity visuals.
+- Have the autonomy to facilitate conversations, solve problems, and execute the designs.
+- Pull together insights from conversations with developers and customers to propose a variety of solutions, then collaborate with product and engineering to determine the best solutions to problems.
-- Use prototyping and user-testing to inform and validate designs.
+- Use prototyping and usability testing to inform and validate designs.
-- Help measure, learn, and build new and existing experiences.
-- Collaborate with product and engineers to bring ideas to life, and support the team to make incremental progress toward design excellence.
-- Leverage and evolve the style guide to create a clean, usable design system.

 We will encourage and support you to:

-- Collaborate directly with customers to collect feature requirements and inform product design.
+- Collaborate directly with customers to inform strategy and design decisions.
 - Publish blog posts and give conference talks about your work at Sourcegraph.

 #### Your qualifications

-- A passion for and ability to communicate what makes a great user experience.
+You have:

+- Expertise in designing complex web applications as demonstrated in a strong portfolio showcasing high-quality UX, interaction, and visual design.
-- Experience using Figma, Sketch, or any other vector-based design tools to deliver product ideas from conception to mockups and finished renderings.
+- Proficiency with Figma, Sketch, or similar tools to design end-to-end experiences (UX, interaction, and visual).
-- A portfolio showcasing your systematic and creative design thinking as well as deep understainding of UI/UX best practices for digital products.
-- Experience (limited, or as a hobby, is fine) as a programmer to understand the product and user need, and to jump into our codebase and fix design (e.g. CSS) issues.
-- A knack for giving and receiving feedback, and explaining the reasoning behind their designs.
-- Experience with prototyping as a means to explore and convey design solutions.
 - Experience with usability testing, customer journey mapping, developing personas, wireframing and prototyping, sketching, and other UX design methods.
-- Experience designing digital products that successfully shipped to customers.
-- Experience creating and maintaining a style guide or design system.
-- Fluency in best practices for web design, as well as knowledge of usability principles and techniques.
+- The ability to adapt your tools and processes for the velocity of a fast-paced startup where projects have varying requirement levels.
+- The ability to proactively give maintenance to the design system when thinking about how new concepts impact the whole product.
+- A knack for giving and receiving feedback, and explaining the reasoning behind your designs.
+- Deep understanding of developers, and a good understanding of version control systems, preferably Git.

 #### Nice to haves

 - You have experience designing developer tools.
 - Experience working in cross-functional teams on multiple projects in tandem.
-- Experience building digital products or contributing to the design of consumer or enterprise applications.
+- Experience building or contributing to the design of consumer or enterprise applications.

 ### Location